ctezna/ARI-movies-2021/README.md

 * Emanuele Travanti
 * José Díaz
 * Carlos Tezna
-* Felipe Rúa
+* Felipe Carrasquilla

-## Contentes
+## Contents

-This repository will hold the code from ST1800 and the notebooks used to create an offline ETL process and PySpark recommendation system.
+This repository will hold the code from ST1800 and the notebooks used to create an offline ETL process and PySpark recommendation system

+Trabajo 1.
+Datalake con ETL